-Note: As the information on segment assets was not provided to the chief operating decision maker, the information segment assets in not disclosed.
+(Note): As the information on segment assets was not provided to the chief operating decision maker, the information segment assets was not be disclosed.

-Note 1: For the years ended December 31, 2023 and 2022, the reportable segment should eliminate intersegment revenues by \$14,731 and \$17,218, respectively.
+(Note1): For the years ended December 31, 2024 and 2023, the reportable segment should eliminate intersegment revenues by \$27,430 and \$14,731, respectively.

-- (c) The Group's information - (i) Product and service information
+(c) The Group's information

+(i) Product and service information